mprestin77/AssignBackupPolicy-fn/README.md

 ```
 Before you deploy AssignBackupPolicy function, make sure you have run step C of the [Oracle Functions Quick Start Guide for Cloud Shell](https://www.oracle.com/webfolder/technetwork/tutorials/infographics/oci_functions_cloudshell_quickview/functions_quickview_top/functions_quickview/index.html)

+*Note: Alternatively, You can also use your local machine or OCI Compute as your dev environments. refer the quick start guide.*

+**Setup your cloudshell environment**

 Login to OCI Cloud Console and Launch cloud shell

 Use the context for your region, here us-phoenix-1 is used as an example